 Niece Lucy was a teacher's aide for two years in Bourgoin-Jallieu, about 40 miles from Lyon.
 Coco thought we should visit her while she was there, so we planned a trip to France during a week-long break Lucy had in April 2024.
 I flew out Saturday morning at 8:00 A.M. and arrived in Paris on Sunday morning, April 20, around the same time that Coco arrived.
-I had lovely view of a snow-covered Mount Hood (I think) from the plane.
+I had lovely view of a snow-covered mountain (Mount Hood?) from the plane.

 When I got to Paris, I couldn't find Coco.
 She gave me some directions, which I tried to follow, but I couldn't find her.
 She said to go to the rental car place.
 I did, but still, I could not figure out where she was.
 She was totally exasperated with me and thought I was an idiot; finally, she realized that she was in a different terminal than I was.
 Vindication.
 We found each other by where the trains took off, just in time to catch one to Lyon, where Lucy met us.
-We stayed in a cute Airbnb in Lyon the first few nights.
-Rob and Anna had recommended it.
+We picked up a car in Lyon (Coco was the designated driver) and drove on to Bourgoin, where Coco and I stayed in a cute Airbnb the first few nights.
+Rob and Anna had recommended the place.
 It was great, except around day 2 it started to reek like sewage.
-We didn't know why, but it was less enjoyable.
+We didn't know why, but that made it less enjoyable.

 Lucy took us to a little eatery for hot chocolate and baguettes with jam.
-I always thought I hated jam; I learned on this trip that it is delicious with French baguettes.
+I always thought I hated jam; I learned on this trip that it is delicious with butter on French baguettes.

-We rented a car in Lyon, and Coco was the designated driver.
-I couldn't get enough of the scenery (especially the mountains) from the car as we drove on to Chamonix.
+We went on to Chamonix.
+I couldn't get enough of the scenery (especially the mountains) from the car.

 Chamonix is an adorable little ski village at the base of Mont Blanc, the highest mountain in the Alps.
+It was crazy to me that this gigantic, steep mountain just drops straight into this ski town.
 We didn't get clear skies, but it was still amazing.
-The only bummer is that we had to nix the Aiguille du Midi chair lift ride that Lucy said provides the most amazing panoramic views; according to the live cam, all we would have seen was gray.
+The only bummer is that we had to nix the Aiguille du Midi cable car ride that Lucy said provides the most amazing panoramic views; according to the live cam, all we would have seen was gray.

 The stern-looking fellow by Lucy tried to capture it, too.